zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

    - Select **Next**.
 5. **Add HTTP Server(s)**:
    - On the **HTTP Servers** form, select **Add HTTP Servers**.
-   - Enter a case-sensitive, alphanumeric label for the server (for example, **main_server**).
+   - Enter a unique label for the server (for example, **main_server**).
 This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific server.
    - Enter a server name (for example, **example.com**).
    - Add a server location:
      - In the **Server Locations** pane, select **Add Server Location**.
-     - Enter a unique, case-sensitive alphanumeric label to identify the location (for example, **users_proxy**).
+     - Enter a unique label for the location (for example, **users_proxy**).
 This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific location.
 We'll refer to this label when we configure the augment template inputs.
      - Enter a match expression.
 This is the prefix to match request paths by (for example, **/users**).
    - Select **Next**.
 6. **Add HTTP Upstream(s)**:

+   In NGINX, an *upstream* refers to a group of servers that handle client requests.
+They are typically used for load balancing.

    - On the **HTTP Upstreams** form, select **Add HTTP Upstreams**.
-   - Enter a unique, case-sensitive alphanumeric label to identify the upstream (for example, **users_upstream**).
+   - Enter a unique label for the upstream (for example, **users_upstream**).
 This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific upstream.
    - Enter an HTTP upstream name (for example, **upstream_1**).
 We'll refer to this upstream name when we configure the augment template inputs.
    - Add an upstream server:
      - In the **Upstream Servers** pane, select **Add item**.